 - General prescription option, Cytopoint

 Platelet Rich Plasma (PRP) and stem cell therapy is less common but something to potentially discuss with your vet.

 Traditional Allergy Shot

 The traditional allergy shot requires that you take your dog either to your local veterinarian or a veterinary dermatologist for allergy testing.
 Allergies are tested with a blood test or with a skin prick test.
 The skin prick test is considered more accurate and is usually only done by veterinary dermatologists.

 Once the test is done, an allergy serum is created.
-This allergy serum is administered via a series of injections, and is intended to desensitize your dog over time to the allergens which cause them grief.
+This allergy serum is administered via a series of injections and is intended to desensitize your dog over time to the allergens that cause them grief.
 Allergy shots are the only way to truly reduce the instances of allergy symptoms.
 All other treatments are aimed at controlling symptoms.